rebeccakoleth/rebeccakoleth.github.io/_posts/2025-07-18-i-can-and-i-will.md

 <div class="indent">

-You and I have had multiple conversations in which I claim that I don't like to listen to slow or sad music, but the truth is, I very much do like those types of songs. *I Can and I Will* by Searows is just one of many slow, sad songs that I find myself needing.
+You and I have had multiple conversations in which I claim that I don't like to listen to slow or sad music, but the truth is, I very much do like those types of songs. <em>I Can and I Will</em> by Searows is just one of many slow, sad songs that I find myself needing.
 </div>

 <div class="indent">